rohitgupta19/cdkv1-api-deployment-lambda/README.md

 # cdkLambdaApplication Pipelines

+This is a [AWS CDK](https://github.com/awslabs/aws-cdk) application that deploys the pipelines used for https://github.com/rohitgupta19/aws-serverless-typescript-api.

 3. run `aws configure` for the aws accessKeyId and secretAccessKey with a profile name
 4. run `export AWS_PROFILE=#YOUR_PROFILE_NAME`
 5. install CDK version for the project globally `npm install -g aws-cdk@1.80.0 `